Ik301/Blog/src/about.md

 <div class="post-content">

 # About
-My name is Isaac, and this blog is my online notebook.
+My name is Isaac, and this is where I think out loud.

-I'm a student at Princeton University, where I study Financial Engineering and Philosophy—a combination that often gets a curious look, but one that sits at the very heart of this project.
-It began in 2022 as a place to document my learnings, but has since evolved into something more: an exploration of the connections that bind all fields of human experience.
+I'm a student at Princeton studying Financial Engineering and Philosophy—a combination that raises eyebrows but captures exactly what this space is about: the belief that seemingly disparate fields are actually different languages describing the same underlying reality.

-This space is dedicated to the convergence of three fundamental domains: the intellectual, the personal, and the spiritual.
+What started in 2022 as a simple learning log has become something more ambitious: an exploration of how the intellectual, personal, and spiritual dimensions of life illuminate each other.

 # The Philosophy
-I believe that every field of human endeavor—from physics to poetry, theology to technology—is an attempt to understand a single, underlying truth—God.
-Each discipline is a different language trying to describe the same ineffable reality.
-Each identity is a unique lens through which to see the same light.
+Every field of human inquiry—from physics to poetry, theology to technology—is an attempt to grasp truth.
+Each discipline offers a unique lens, but I believe they're all looking at the same light.

-This is the convergence I seek to explore:
+This conviction shapes how I approach three interconnected domains:

-> The Intellectual is the realm of logic, analysis, and structured knowledge.
-It’s the "how" and the "what."
-Here, you’ll find technical breakdowns of AI models, summaries of paradigm-shifting books, and strategic guides for navigating complex systems.
-It is the pursuit of clarity.
+> The Intellectual is the realm of rigorous analysis and structured knowledge.
+Here you'll find deep dives into AI architectures, book syntheses that changed my thinking, and frameworks for navigating complex systems.
+It's the pursuit of clarity through careful reasoning.

-> The Personal is the realm of lived experience, emotion, and identity.
-It’s the "who."
-This is where my poetry on belonging, essays on relationships, and reflections on my own journey live.
-It is the pursuit of authenticity.
+> The Personal is the realm of lived experience and honest reflection.
+This is where my poetry on belonging lives alongside essays on relationships, identity, and the messy process of becoming.
+It's the pursuit of authenticity through vulnerable exploration.

-> The Spiritual is the realm of meaning, purpose, and our connection to something larger than ourselves.
-It’s the ultimate "why."
-This undercurrent shapes my questions about what makes a life well-lived and my conviction that all paths of inquiry can lead back to a single, creative source.
-It is the pursuit of meaning.
+> The Spiritual is the realm of ultimate questions and transcendent meaning.
+It's the thread that runs through everything else—the conviction that our intellectual and personal journeys are actually spiritual ones, pointing us toward something infinitely larger than ourselves.

+# The Invitation
+This blog is my attempt to connect the dots between these worlds, to show how a sermon can illuminate a physics problem, how a poem can unlock a philosophical puzzle, how personal struggle can deepen spiritual understanding.

-This blog is my process of collecting and connecting the dots between these worlds.
-It is an invitation for you to do the same.
-Whether you leave with a new insight, a lingering question, or simply a moment of quiet contemplation, my goal is achieved.
+Whether you leave with a new insight, a lingering question, or simply a moment of quiet reflection, you've engaged with what matters most: the ongoing conversation between mind, heart, and soul.

 Thank you for thinking alongside me.

 # Connect with Me
-You can find me on [LinkedIn](https://www.linkedin.com/in/isaac-kang-yoo/).
+You can find me on <a href="https://www.linkedin.com/in/isaac-kang-yoo/" target="blank">LinkedIn

 </div>